D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

 \subsubsection{Findings}

-To better understand \sys's influence on LLM performance, we conducted an additional analysis by directly comparing the fine-tuned output and the baseline model output.
-Specifically, we analyze how \sys modifies function performance through two distinct categories: improvements, where fine-tuned models successfully resolve issues present in baseline outputs, and regressions, where previously error-free baseline functions develop new problems following the fine-tuning process.
+To better understand the training part of the \sys's influence on LLM performance, we conducted an additional analysis by comparing the fine-tuned output and the baseline model output.
+Specifically, we analyze how the training within \sys modifies function performance through two distinct categories: improvements, where fine-tuned models successfully resolve issues present in baseline outputs, and regressions, where previously error-free baseline functions develop new problems following the fine-tuning process.
 Based on it, we classify these changes into six categories: syntax fixes, semantic fixes, syntax regressions, semantic regressions, readability improvements, and readability regressions. \Cref{tab:improvenum} reports the number of functions falling into each category.
-These results show that \sys achieves considerable accuracy enhancements for the majority of models, with regression instances remaining at acceptably low levels.
+These results show that LLMs fine-tuned by \sys achieve considerable accuracy enhancements, with regression instances remaining at acceptably low levels.

 To investigate the root causes of both improvements and regressions, we randomly selected 50 functions from each group (i.e., those that improved and those that regressed) and performed a manual code review.
-Our findings, summarized in \Cref{tab:rootimprove}, show that fine-tuning corrects five main categories of errors: (1) Missing instructions, e.g., missing goto labels, variable declarations, and value assignments.
+Our findings show that fine-tuning corrects five main categories of errors (\Cref{tab:rootimprove}): (1) Missing instructions, e.g., missing goto labels, variable declarations, and value assignments.
 (2) Incorrect brackets in conditional expressions, e.g., missing parentheses in if statements or misplacement leading to incorrect pointer dereference.
 (3) Incorrect variable naming and casting, e.g., using \textit{mode\_t} when only \textit{\_\_mode\_t} is defined.
 (4) Unwanted instruction insertions, e.g., duplicate goto labels and unwanted function calls.
-(5) Incorrect literal value. e.g., constant values are inconsistencies with the original values.
+(5) Incorrect literal value. e.g., constant values are inconsistent with the original values.
 However, fine-tuning also introduces regressions in three areas: (1) Missing instructions.
 (2) Incorrect brackets in conditional expressions.
 (3) Unwanted instruction insertions.
-We provide more representative examples of the enhancements that \sys enables in \Cref{casestudy}.
+More examples of the enhancements that \sys enables are in \Cref{casestudy}.